Once upon a time, in a far away swamp, there lived a large, green, physically intimidating ogre with a Scottish accent named Shrek.

 Color: Blue Fawn

 Shrek might have been kept in bad conditions before his rescue, perhaps in a very small cage with a hard and unsanitary surface.
-He developed calluses, muscle atrophy and a possible partial cruciate tear.
-Since being with us, his condition has greatly improved but he still limps.
+He developed calluses, muscle atrophy and some lameness and discomfort.
+Since being with us, his condition has greatly improved.

 We did x-rays to asses his hips and the vet believes he isn't a candidate for surgery at this point.
 Maybe later in life he will develop arthritis and will need pain management.
 Until then, a good diet, proper exercise and joint supplements should be provided.

-He's a bit of a goofball.
+Shrek is a bit of a submissive goofball.
 Immature at times, but not in a bad way.
 Shrek is charming and lovely.
 Very easy-going for the most part.
 He loves attention and can be a little needy but he's learning that he will never again lack love and affection.

 Shrek's energy level is medium low.
 He's pretty chill.

-Shrek is responsive and eager to please.
+Shrek is responsive and eager-to-please.
+He's sensitive and scares easily but bounces right back.
 He doesn't know much about life and might not be a future Einstein, but he's a goodhearted. sweet dog.

 Behavior with people: